SzaroBury/SimpleLibraryAPI/README.md

 - Unit tests with Xunit and Moq

 ### Projects in the solution:
-- ApiServer - controllers
+- API - controllers
-- Core - services, interfaces
+- Application - services, interfaces
-- Entities - model, DTOs, enumerations
+- Domain - model, DTOs, enumerations
-- RepositoryEF - connection to the database
+- Infrastructure - connection to the database
-- Core.Tests - unit tests of the Core project
+- Application.Tests - unit tests of the Core project

 ### Entities in the system:
 - Author